-Trump’s DC July 4th: fireworks and face masks
+Trump plans huge July 4 fireworks show despite DC’s concerns

 This year’s event will roll out without military vehicles.
 After Trump had expressed admiration for France’s military-themed parades, last year’s Independence Day events, featuring an address by Trump near the Lincoln Memorial and military flyover, included stationary displays of Bradley fighting vehicles.

-An Interior Department inspector general’s report last week estimated the partial price tag of last year’s DC Salute to America at $13 million, twice as much as previous years’, in part because of the cost of including the Bradleys.
-Like last year, donations are helping support part of the cost of the July 4th events, Bernhardt said.
+An Interior Department inspector general’s report last week estimated the partial price tag of last year’s Salute to America at $13 million, twice as much as previous years’, in part because of the cost of including the Bradleys.
+Like last year, donations are helping support part of the cost of the July Fourth events, Bernhardt said.